 It is very easy to see why this site suggested itself for the construction of a defensive tower house.
 For five hundred years, the border between England and Scotland was witness to repeated wars both large and small, and even in nominally peaceful times, cross border banditry was the norm rather than the exception.

-Smailholm Tower stands on a rocky crag that is just large enough to support the tower and the courtyards to its east and west.
-These were surrounded by a tall barmkin wall, now standing to anything like its original height only at the west end.
+Smailholm Tower stands on a rocky crag that is just large enough to support the tower and the courtyards to its north east and south west.
+These were surrounded by a tall barmkin wall, now standing to anything like its original height only at the south west end.
+(Continues below image...)

 The tower was once the centre of a thriving settlement.
 The west courtyard was originally home to a hall and a kitchen, though in the 1650s the hall was replaced by a house.
 Outside the barmkin wall would have once stood cottages, stables and cattle enclosures, and traces of some of them can still be seen on the ground.
 There would also have been a mill, on the site now occupied by Sandyknowe Farm to the south east of the tower.
 The millpond still exists.

 The only building now standing is the tower itself.
 This is a fairly typical tower house with five storeys, each of one major room, piled on top of one another.
-The building has stone vaulting between the second and third floors, and at roof level: indeed, today's roof is more accurately described as a vaulted ceiling, shorn of the slates that would once have provided an outer cladding.
+The building has stone vaulting between the second and third floors, and at roof level: indeed, today's roof is in effect as a vaulted ceiling, which has been given an outer cladding of living grass.

-The ground floor is now the Historic Scotland reception and shop, while the "mezzanine" floor, originally used for storage, has a range of visitor displays and an excellent cut-away model of the tower.
+The ground floor is now the Historic Environment Scotland reception and shop, while the mezzanine floor, originally used for storage, has a range of visitor displays and an excellent cut-away model of the tower.
 The upper three floors originally provided accommodation for the laird and his family.

 The main focus of castle life would have been the hall on what is confusingly called the first floor.
 Above this would have been a main bedroom, with one or more further bedrooms in the top floor under the roof.

-Doors from the upper floor give access to two wall-walks, one on the north side of the tower, the other on the south.
+Doors from the upper floor give access to two wall-walks, one on the north west side of the tower, the other on the south east side.
 These would have formed an important part of the tower's defences when under attack.
 The location gives staggering views from the wall-walks.
 Other signs that the tower was not just for show include a gun loop allowing the west courtyard and main gate to be covered, and another above the main door to the castle.

 And Smailholm Tower certainly saw its share of action.
 It was built by the Pringle family in about 1450 and remained in their hands until 1645.
 During the 1540s Smailholm was attacked repeatedly by English raiders, the raids only ceasing when in 1548 the Laird, John Pringle, became what was called an assured Scot.
 In return for a promise not to raid England or to help efforts against English raiders in Scotland, his lands would be left alone.